 The IPC holds the most widely used standard for acceptability in the equipment and assemblies industry.
 The American National Standards Institute accredits the IPC as an organization trusted to develop global standards.

-The quality and reliability of your board is dependent on your electronics manufacturer being well versed in these international standards.
+The quality and reliability of your board are dependent on your electronics manufacturer being well versed in these international standards.
 That typically means not just IPC compliance, but also full testing and inspection capabilities for all PCBs.

 The U.S. IPC Standards Chart